MussieTeka/Leaderboard/README.md

 # 📖 Leaderboard <a name="about-project"></a>

-This repository sets up the basic HTML and CSS for the leaderboard feature on the website.
-The leaderboard currently displays recent scores and provides simple input fields for users to add their name and score.
+This repository sets up the basic HTML, CSS and JavaScript for a leaderboard feature on a website.
+The leaderboard displays recent scores and allows users to submit their own scores, which are then added to the leaderboard in descending order.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-- Client: HTML, CSS.
+- Client: HTML, CSS, JavaScript.
 - Server: Not applicable
 - Database: Not applicable